martinjackson/simple-widgets/docs/SearchSortTable.md

 All the possible field values for the table are:

   - align             how to align the value in the cell.
 See the Alignment in a Table Cell section.
+  - decimal           indicates the number of digits right of the decimal point.
+This should only be used when the field contains a floating point number.
   - drag              indicates that the column can be dragged to another area of the table.
   - dataDate          the format of date of the data comming in for the column.
 See below.
   - dropDown          indicates that the dropDown menu is available or not